apache/iceberg/docs/common/community/join.md

     - [Archive](https://lists.apache.org/list.html?issues@iceberg.apache.org)
 * **Private**: <private@iceberg.apache.org> -- private list for the PMC to discuss sensitive issues related to the health of the project
     - [Archive](https://lists.apache.org/list.html?private@iceberg.apache.org)

-## Setting up IDE and Code Style

-### Configuring Code Formatter for IntelliJ IDEA

-In the **Settings/Preferences** dialog go to **Editor > Code Style > Java**.
-Click on the gear wheel and select **Import Scheme** to import IntelliJ IDEA XML code style settings.
-Point to [intellij-java-palantir-style.xml](https://github.com/apache/iceberg/blob/master/.baseline/idea/intellij-java-palantir-style.xml) and hit **OK** (you might need to enable **Show Hidden Files and Directories** in the dialog).
-The code itself can then be formatted via **Code > Reformat Code**.

-See also the IntelliJ [Code Style docs](https://www.jetbrains.com/help/idea/copying-code-style-settings.html) and [Reformat Code docs](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html) for additional details.

-## Running Benchmarks
-Some PRs/changesets might require running benchmarks to determine whether they are affecting the baseline performance.
-Currently there is no "push a single button to get a performance comparison" solution available, therefore one has to run JMH performance tests on their local machine and post the results on the PR.

-See [Benchmarks](../benchmarks) for a summary of available benchmarks and how to run them.